The Bells of Arcosanti: Fifty Years of Ecological Warning

-The grotesquely beautiful ceramic and brass wind chimes of Arcosanti are the joint creation of Paolo Soleri and his wife, Colly.
+Grotesquely beautiful ceramic and brass bells of Arcosanti are the joint creation of Paolo Soleri and his wife, Colly.
 Sold in malls and over the Internet, the bells of Arcosanti have gradually become familiar fixtures in homes and schools around the world.
 But if you were thinking these bells were intended purely as trinkets of fashion to accent patios and verandas, you’d be wrong.

-The bells are more than a dash of fashion with which to accent our surroundings.
-They are a call to arms against the compound problems of an exploding world population, worsening pollution, shrinking resources, and poor public policy.
+This is a work of art armed with a call to arms against the compound problems of an exploding world population, worsening pollution, shrinking resources, and poor public policy.
 Soleri was alarmed by what he saw in our global environment and the waste of typical urban settings.
-Many of these signs have only recently been raised, but Soleri has been sounding his warning bells for nearly fifty years.
+Many of these signs have only recently been raised, but he has been sounding his warning bells for more than fifty years.

 Originating from Turin, Italy, Soleri received a doctorate in architecture, graduating with highest honors from Torino Polytechnico University in 1946.
 In 1947, he studied under the master architect Frank Lloyd Wright and soon gained world recognition as a seminal designer of bridges and commercial buildings.
 Then one day he paused to think about what he was contributing to the world.

 What he saw was an “unwieldy sprawl for miles.”
 Commenting in his book Earth’s Answer (1977), he realized that cities are gradually transforming the Earth, “turning farms into parking lots while wasting enormous amounts of time and energy transporting people, goods, and services over their vast expanses.”
 A typical city, he noted, devotes up to sixty percent of its land for roads and parking lots – and there never seems to be enough of either.